QubesOS/qubes-doc/developers/services/qrexec3.md

 **Note:** For a real world example of writing a qrexec service, see this [blog post](http://theinvisiblethings.blogspot.com/2013/02/converting-untrusted-pdfs-into-trusted.html).

+### Qubes RPC example - with argument usage ###

+We will show the necessary files to create rpc call that reads specific file from predefined directory on the target.
+Besides really naive storage, it may be very simple password manager.
+Additionally in this example simplified workflow will be used - server code placed directly in service definition file (in `/etc/qubes-rpc` directory).
+And no separate client script will be used.

+ * rpc server code (*/etc/qubes-rpc/test.File*)

+       #!/bin/sh
+       argument="$1" # service argument, also available as $QREXEC_SERVICE_ARGUMENT
+       if [ -z "$argument" ]; then
+         echo "ERROR: No argument given!"
+         exit 1
+       fi
+       # service argument is already sanitized by qrexec framework and it is
+       # quaranted to not contain any space or /, so no need for additional path
+       # sanitization
+       cat "/home/user/rpc-file-storage/$argument"

+ * specific policy file in dom0 (*/etc/qubes-rpc/policy/test.File+testfile1* )

+       source_vm1 target_vm allow

+ * another specific policy file in dom0 (*/etc/qubes-rpc/policy/test.File+testfile2* )

+       source_vm2 target_vm allow

+ * default policy file in dom0 (*/etc/qubes-rpc/policy/test.File* )

+       $anyvm $anyvm deny

+ * invoke rpc from `source_vm1` via

+       /usr/lib/qubes/qrexec-client-vm target_vm test.File+testfile1

+   and we should get content of `/home/user/rpc-file-storage/testfile1` as answer.

+ * also possible to invoke rpc from `source_vm2` via

+       /usr/lib/qubes/qrexec-client-vm target_vm test.File+testfile2

+   But when invoked with other argument or from different VM, it should be denied.

 # Qubes RPC internals #